 Late-Add Petition–Student Checklist

-Step 1: Consult with the Instructor of the Course
+Step 1: Meet with the Instructor of the Course

-- For the purposes of a late-add in a course, students are required to consult with the instructor of the course for which the late-add enrollment is requested.
+- For purposes of a late-add in a course, students are required to meet (face-to-face, email, online, phone, etc.), with the instructor of the course for which the late-add enrollment is requested.

 Step 2: Meet with your Academic Advisor

-- At the conclusion of the meeting, the student must request that the academic advisor send an email recommendation to the assigned Academic Advocate that will be listed in the Late-Add Petition Form when completing the final step.
+- At the conclusion of the meeting, the student must request that the Academic Advisor send an email recommendation to the assigned Academic Advocate.
+If the student is unsure who the assigned Academic Advocate is, the email may be sent to firstname.lastname@example.org and will be routed accordingly.

 Step 3: Prepare a Written Statement